pw598/pw598.github.io/_posts/2025-01-04-Neural-Networks-III-Hyperparameter-Tuning.md

 ---

 Tuning a neural network can be somewhat of an artform, as there are an impractically large number of hyperparameters to grid search simultaneously.
-While this leaves the order of operations up to interpretation, it explores the wonderful world of training hyperparameters.
+This article provides the start of a potential workflow, but generally leaves the order of operations up to interpretation, as it explores world of training hyperparameters.

 <img src="https://github.com/pw598/pw598.github.io/blob/main/_posts/images/nn3.png?raw=true" style="height: 550px; width:auto;">